| | | | | |

 4. Add dry ingredients to the wet ingredients and stir until just combined.
 Try not to overmix.
 Just stop mixing when there aren’t any large clumps of dry ingredients remaining.

-5. Scoop the batter into your prepared muffin cups, filling each cup only 2/3 full (if you end up filling them 3/4 full, you won’t have as many cupcakes and may need to bake them longer.)
+5. Scoop the cupcake batter into your prepared muffin cups, filling each cup only 2/3 full (if you end up filling them 3/4 full, you won’t have as many cupcakes and may need to bake them longer.)

 6. (Note: You’ll likely have 14-16 cupcakes total, so you’ll need to bake the last few in a second batch, or you can use a second muffin pan, if you have one.)

 7. Bake the cupcakes at 350 degrees F. for 17-20 minutes, or until a toothpick inserted in the center comes out clean with just a few moist crumbs and the tops of the cupcakes spring back when gently pressed with your finger.
+Let the cupcakes cool 2-3 minutes in the muffin tin before transferring them to a wire rack to finish cooling completely.

 8. Bake any remaining cupcakes, as needed.